ethereum-optimism/optimism/specs/deposits.md

    for the rationale).
 3. They buy their L2 gas on L1 and, as such, the L2 gas is not refundable.

-We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`.
+We define a new [EIP-2718] compatible transaction type with the prefix `0x7E` to represent a deposit transaction.

 A deposit has the following fields
 (rlp encoded in the order they appear here):